Eric Centenero Alcala

 Sujeta a Protección Especial (Pr) - Mexico

 States or Providence

-Fun fact: The venom composition and feeding behavior between adult and juvenile Mexican lancehead rattlesnakes is different and changes with maturity!
+The venom composition and feeding behavior between adult and juvenile Mexican lancehead rattlesnakes is different and changes with maturity - a change known as an ontogenetic shift.
 Adults of this species will frequently bite-and-release their rodent prey, and their venom is less toxic on average and causes more hemorrhaging.
 Juvenile Mexican lancehead rattlesnakes will often bite-and-hold their prey, and their venom is slightly more toxic, consisting of more neurotoxic characteristics.